joseferben/miniwind/README.md

-# Miniwind
+# miniwind

-Miniwind is a subset of TailwindCSS that is reasonably small so that it can be used without a build step.
+miniwind is a subset of TailwindCSS that is reasonably small so that it can be used without a build step.

 It mainly contains utility classes for layout and spacing.